Hesperian Health Guides

 First Aid: Medicines

 Some wounds can cause tetanus unless the person has already had the necessary vaccinations.
 Antitetanus immunoglobulin and the tetanus vaccine are 2 medicines given by injection that prevent tetanus after a wound.
 One or both are needed depending on whether the person is up-to-date with tetanus vaccinations and the seriousness of the wound.
-Give the necessary injections as soon as possible.
+Give the necessary medicines as soon as possible.
 Do not wait for signs of tetanus.

 A person is up-to-date with tetanus vaccines, when:

-• They had all 6 doses (a series of 3 as a baby, and later at least 3 boosters).
+• they had all 6 doses (a series of 3 as a baby, and later at least 3 boosters).

 OR